fullstackreact/google-maps-react/README.md

 ### InfoWindow

-The `<InfoWindow />` component included in this library is gives us the ability to pop up a "more info" window on our google map.
+The `<InfoWindow />` component included in this library is gives us the ability to pop up a "more info" window on our Google map.

 ![](http://d.pr/i/16w0V.png)